Chrome Enterprise release notes

 on-screen keyboard or Virtual Keyboard suggestion row to simplify your paste actions.
 If you copy an item and open your Virtual Keyboard you should see that item as an option in the top row.
 Click it to paste.
 Previously, Chrome 94 made clipboard items accessible from the virtual keyboard.
 Chrome 96 adds clipboard items copied within the last two minutes to the suggestion row in the virtual keyboard for even easier access.

-• Chrome Wallpaper app enhancements back to top
+- Chrome Wallpaper app enhancements

 TheChrome OS wallpaper picker now has a more visual UI that helps users to select from a variety of wallpaper collections or their own images.
 Users can open it from the home screen using right-click > Set wallpaper.